skip to Main Content

 Attendance, Retention and Fitness to Practice Policy

 Attendance, Retention and Fitness to Practice Policy: As a registered fulltime student, you must participate fully on your course.
 Full attendance is desirable for your sequential learning and award success whether you are in-class or online.
 Each class builds on the knowledge, skills, and competencies of the previous class.
 Vital information about subject assessment, course and college activities are delivered in class and unless you attend you will miss this information.
-Your course in BCFE will train you for the workplace, and in the workplace, absenteeism will not be tolerated.
+Your course will train you for the workplace, and in the workplace, absenteeism will not be tolerated.

-Students undertaking a programme in BCFE must have the skills, knowledge, health and character necessary to undertake and complete a programme effectively.
+Students undertaking a programme in the college must have the skills, knowledge, health and character necessary to undertake and complete a programme effectively.
 This is defined as a students’ fitness to practice as part of a programme.
 These requirements are especially important in programmes that involve contact with the general public, patients, children and vulnerable adults.

-BCFE monitors subject and daily attendance.
+The college monitors subject and daily attendance.
 Students who are not attending specific subjects could run the risk of not having assessments accepted and students who are not attending the daily timetable will be deemed to have opted out of the course.
 In general, a minimum of 75% attendance is required in all subjects.

 Those students who provide a medical certificate will be marked accordingly on VSware, however those students who are on long term sick leave will have their position on the course reviewed after 1 month and could be asked to withdraw for academic reasons.

-Attendance policy document (TBA)
+Student Attendance & Retention policy document

 CCTV